Tuesday, December 2, 2025

 Figure 2.
 Cockpit (center of mass) effect on Weather-cocking and Lee-cocking

-If you’re confronted with sudden lee-cocking when on-the-water, the first remedy is simply to scooch forward in your seat and lean forward some to move the center-of-mass towards the bow.
+If you’re confronted with lee-cocking when on-the-water, the first remedy is simply to scooch forward in your seat and lean forward some to move the center-of-mass towards the bow.
 Even an inch or two helps.
 This will lock the bow in a bit more and loosen up the stern some, reducing lee-cocking.
-This always worked for me in the Romany, less so in the Xtreme.
+This always worked for me in the Romany.

 Windage: